The Motto (Tiësto and Ava Max song)

-"The Motto" is a song by Dutch disc jockey Tiësto and American singer and songwriter Ava Max from the former's upcoming eighth studio album, Drive (2023).
-The song was penned by Tiësto, Max, Claudia Valentina, Lostboy, Pablo Bowman and Sarah Blanchard, while produced by the DJ and Lostboy.
+"The Motto" is a song by Dutch DJ and record producer Tiësto and American singer-songwriter Ava Max from the former's seventh studio album, Drive (2023).
+The song was written by the artists, Claudia Valentina, Pablo Bowman, Sarah Blanchard, and Lostboy, who produced it with the DJ.
 It was released as the third single from the album for digital download and streaming in various countries by Atlantic and Musical Freedom on 4 November 2021.
-"The Motto" is a fusion of dance, EDM and pop song, showcasing empowering lyrics that emphasize "doing you, having a good time and letting the world know".
-Upon its release, the release of the song was well-received by music critics, who praised the music and production of the song, the collaborative effort between the artists and the vocal delivery of Max.
+"The Motto" is a fusion of dance, EDM, and pop, showcasing empowering lyrics that emphasize "doing you, having a good time and letting the world know".
+Upon its release, the release of the song was well received by music critics, who praised the music and production of the song, the collaborative effort between the artists, and the vocal delivery of Max.
 At the 2022 MTV Europe Music Awards, the song received a nomination in the category for the Best Collaboration.

-"The Motto" achieved commercial success, reaching the number one position in the Czech Republic and Poland as well as the top 10 in 18 other countries, including in Belgium, Canada, Germany, Netherlands and Switzerland.
+"The Motto" achieved commercial success, reaching the top 10 in several countries, including in Belgium, Canada, Germany, Netherlands and Switzerland.
 The song also reached number one on the US Billboard Dance/Mix Show Airplay chart and number two on the Dance/Electronic Songs ranking.
 It was certified gold in four countries as well as platinum in seven countries, including in Brazil, Portugal and the United States.
 The song also received double platinum certifications from Music Canada in Canada and the Polish Society of the Phonographic Industry (ZPAV) in Poland.
 Two official music videos for the song premiered on Tiësto's YouTube channel on 4 November 2021 and 11 March 2022, respectively.
 The first video depicts Tiësto and Max time traveling and partying in the 1920s, with the end being inspired by the 1980 psychological horror film The Shining.

 Background and composition

 A few days prior to its release, Tiësto and Max announced "The Motto" as their collaboration and confirmed the song's release date for 4 November 2021.
 The song was written by Tiësto (Tijs Verwest), Max (Amanda Ava Koci), Claudia Valentina, Lostboy (Peter Rycroft), Pablo Bowman and Sarah Blanchard, with the production completed by Tiësto and Lostboy.
-It was released for digital download and streaming in various countries by Atlantic and Musical Freedom on the scheduled date as the third single from Tiësto's upcoming eighth studio album Drive (2023).
+It was released for digital download and streaming in various countries by Atlantic and Musical Freedom on the scheduled date as the third single from Tiësto's seventh studio album Drive (2023).
 Talking about the song, Tiësto stated, "Ava is such an exciting young talent and her beautiful voice adds such depth to ['the song']", while Max added, "When [he] shared this record with me, I fell in love and couldn't stop playing it."
-Musically, "The Motto" is a dance, EDM and pop song, with an eurodance production.
+Musically, "The Motto" is a dance, EDM and pop song, with an Eurodance production.
 According to Max, the song has an empowerment message and is about "doing you, having a good time and letting the world know".